Gracia Montes: 1980s

-In 1980, Ámbar released a new sevillanas album, entitled "¡Por Sevillanas!".
+In 1980, Ámbar released a new sevillanas album, entitled ¡Por Sevillanas!.
 It is highlighted by songs such as "Amores locos", "Te mira la niña" and above all "Viene Triana" and "Farolillos encendidos".
 The latter sang a love story set at the Seville Fair.
 This album did enjoy great popularity.
 Currently, "A Virgen del Rocío likes sevillanas..." performed by Coros Rocieros are still heard, although they were written by José Feliciano for Gracia Montes.

-After a three-year absence, Montes returned to Columbia Records with a new album that includes Manuel Alejandro's poems "Cuando un amor se termina" and "Cuando digo tu nombre", rumbas like "Naranja y limón and "Si supieras..." and some bulerías, "Agua de paso", by the brilliant writer who signed himself as De la Oliva, author of the famous "Carceleras del Puerto".
-In this album, Montes interprets with her exceptional voice and her established personality a Peruvian waltz by entitled "Caballo de paso", which she presented in the program Estudio abierto, which was presented by José María Íñigo on La 2 de TVE.
+After a three-year absence, Montes returned to Columbia Records with a new album entitled Cuando Un Amor Se Termina.
+It includes songs written by Manuel Alejandro such as the title track and "Cuando digo tu nombre".
+It also features rumbas like "Naranja y limón and "Si supieras..." and bulerías like "Agua de paso".
+In this album Montes covers the Peruvian waltz "Caballo de paso", which she presented in the program Estudio abierto presented by José María Íñigo.

 After a few years, when Andalusian regional television began its broadcast (1988-1989), journalist Carlos Herrera presented the program Las coplas, with an orchestration directed by maestro Eduardo Leyva.
 Montes interpreted "Cariá la Sanluqueña", "Poema de mi soledad", "Claveles en mayo" and "Palabritas en el viento".
 At the piano, she reviewed her classics "Soy una feria", "La lumbre de tu cigarro" and "Romero", all of them written for her by Juan Solano, who appeared in the program at the end of the first part of the program.
 On 27 April 1988, the joint concert ¡Viva la tonadilla! with Gracia Montes, Juanita Reina and Marifé de Triana, paid tribute to maestro Manuel Quiroga.